Almost Home (album)

-Almost Home is the fifth full-length album by the band Evergreen Terrace.
+Almost Home is the fifth full-length album by American band Evergreen Terrace.
 Released on September 29, 2009.
 This is the band's last album featuring Kyle Mims and Josh James.
-Tha albm was It sold around 2,000 copies in the United States in its first week of release, according to Nielsen SoundScan.
+It sold around 2,000 copies in the United States in its first week of release, according to Nielsen SoundScan.
 The CD landed at position No. 17 on the TopHeatseekers chart.